 If your child is being threatened, or if they indicate a wish to harm themselves, you should get professional help.

 Wherever possible, try to build your child’s confidence and help them make wise decisions for themselves, rather than telling them what to do.

 If you feel they may be struggling to open up to you, connect them with other trusted adults or with professional support.

-However, if the bullying material involves sexualised images, be aware that possessing or sharing such images of people under 18 may be a crime, even if you have just taken a screenshot for evidence purposes.
-For information about relevant laws in Australia, visit Youth Law Australia.
-You can also read our advice about sharing intimate images in sending nudes and sexting.
+However, if the material involves sexualised images, be aware that possessing or sharing images of people under 18 may be a crime, even if you have just taken a screenshot for evidence purposes.
+For information about relevant laws in Australia, visit Youth Law Australia You can also read our advice about sharing intimate images in sending nudes and sexting.

 Advise your child not to retaliate or respond to bullying messages, as sometimes people say hurtful things just to get a response and it could make things worse.
 If they have already responded, encourage them not to respond further.

-Help your child change their privacy settings to restrict who can see their posts and profile page.
+Encourage your child to check their privacy settings and restrict who can see their posts and profile page.
 Advice on privacy settings is available in The eSafety Guide.

 Encourage your child to ask their friends whether mean content is still being posted and if so, ask them to report it.

 Consider seeking support from your child’s school